AI-accelerated Discovery of Altermagnetic Materials: Results

 Furthermore, magnetic materials with type-III magnetic space group symmetry can be divided into two classes according to space-inversion symmetry.
-If a collinear antiferromagnet has no space-inversion symmetry, the collinear antiferromagnet must be an altermagnetic material.
-For collinear antiferromagnetic materials with space-inversion symmetry, if these collinear antiferromagnetic materials have only a pair of spin antiparallel magnetic atoms in primitive crystal cells that are not located at invariant space-inversion points, the pair of spin antiparallel magnetic atoms must be connected by the spin symmetry $\{T||IT\}$.
-That is to say, these collinear antiferromagnets are non-altermagnetic materials~(7,045 in total).
+If the crystal structure of a collinear antiferromagnet has no combination of space-inversion and time-reversal symmetry, such a material must be altermagnetic.
+Otherwise, if the collinear antiferromagnetic material has only a pair of spin antiparallel magnetic atoms in the primitive crystal cell that are not located at invariant space-inversion points, the pair of spin antiparallel magnetic atoms must be connected by the spin symmetry $\{C_2^{\perp}||I\}$.
+That is to say, the class collinear antiferromagnets are non-altermagnetic materials~(7,045 in total).
 Therefore, based on symmetry analysis, we screened out 25,591 non-altermagnetic materials.
-These materials, along with the known 14 altermagnetic materials (e.g., as positive samples), together constitute the fine-tuning dataset.
-By removing the 25,591 non-altermagnetic materials from the pre-training dataset, we obtained the candidate dataset~(42,525 materials).
-The aforementioned screening process is depicted in Extended Data Fig.~\ref{fig: symmetry restriction}.
+These materials, along with the known 148 altermagnetic materials (e.g., as positive samples), constitute the fine-tuning dataset.
+By removing the 25,591 non-altermagnetic materials and positive samples from the pre-training dataset, we obtained the candidate dataset~(42,377 materials).
+The aforementioned screening process is depicted in Supplementary Appendix Fig. S.1.
 In the following, we train a neural network to screen and predict altermagnetic materials from the candidate dataset.